 Lunch on all days

 A flash drive with all of the institute power point presentations, many of our exercises/activities, our complete dialogue curriculum, and other training information and assesment tools

 The most inexpensive way of getting from the airport to Ann Arbor is via the Michigan Flyer.
 Information can be found and reservations can be made at the Michigan Flyer website.

-Another option is the U.S. Limo Sedan & Taxi Service, which has 24-hour service and a variety of transportation services.
+Other travel arrangements may be made through a taxi or car service.
+U.S. Limo Sedan & Taxi Service has 24-hour service and a variety of transportation services.
 Information can be found and reservations can be made at the U.S. Limo Sedan & Taxi Service website.

 There are also taxis at the airport.
 A few local companies are: